AMMOC- An International Math Circle established in honor of my heroes-V. I. Arnold and Jerrold Eldon Marsden.

 Sarthak D. Dattatray incoming freshman at Princeton, Class of 2029.

 Tisya Chandrashekhar Rawat is a junior at California Institute of Technology (Caltech) class of 2027, with a full scholarship, for a double major in Mathematics and Physics.
 She is currently doing her directed research study in calculus of variations and PDE.
 The document "Foundational Studies in Mathematics and Physical Sciences" describes Tisya's scientific learning with Golovanov.
-When Caltech accepted her, after two weeks, she received a FedEx package that contained a "letter of exceptional appreciation from Caltech" stating that "We were really impressed by your research on classical theorems."
+When Caltech accepted her, after two weeks, she received a FedEx package that contained a "letter of exceptional appreciation from Caltech" stating that "We were really impressed by your research on classical theorems, which was her high-school thesis at AMMOC."
 Her current GPA at CALTECH is 4.0.

 Konstantinos Charalampous is a junior at the University of Chicago, class of 2027, for undergraduate studies in Mathematics.
 The University of Chicago has given him a full scholarship of amount 370000 USD.
 A citizen of Cyprus who won Honourable Mention in the most prestigious International Mathematical Olympiad (IMO).
 He also received admission offers and scholarships from Imperial College London, University of Toronto, and University of Saint Andrews.
 Also, as an acknowledgement, here you can find Letter of Appreciation for me, from the University of Chicago.
 His current GPA is 3.87.

-Prasanna Mahesh Pawar is the most scholarly cultivation of AMMOC ever.
+Prasanna Mahesh Pawar is an incoming freshman at the KAIST [on a full scholarship] to study UG in pure mathematics, class of 2030.
+He is one of the most scholarly cultivation of AMMOC ever.
 He joined AMMOC in June 2021.
-During his five years of intense education at AMMOC, he underwent systematic training in Groups, Rings, Fields, Module, and Galois Theory.
-He typed his understanding spanning over 300 pages.
-He is the highest contributing pupil of AMMOC in prestigious journals such as Crux Mathematicorum and Mathematical Reflections.
+During his five years of research and olympiad apprenticeship at AMMOC, he underwent systematic training in Groups, Rings, Fields, Module, and Galois Theory which culminated into his senior thesis [180 pages].
+He was also one of the highest contributing pupil of AMMOC in prestigious journals such as Crux Mathematicorum and Mathematical Reflections.
+His combined contribution to these two journals is accessible here.

 Copyright © 2020 - 2024 Arnoldism & AMMOC.
 All Rights Reserved.